 Cost of debt can be determined when looking at a reasonable financing structure the company can use (Debt/Equity ratio) and by checking what are the debt financing costs.
 The challenge today is that the risk-free rates are very low and bank financing is very cheap in Europe and the US.
-So normally we see cost of debt before tax, between 3% – 6% whereas the majority actually is the debt premium charged by the banks.
+So normally, we see the cost of debt before tax, between 3% – 6%, whereas the majority actually is the debt premium charged by the banks.

-Below example uses a WACC of only 6% thus hardly compensating investors and lenders for the risks of a dynamic and growing company.
-Thus the impact on the valuation is that the company’s value becomes overstated.
+Below is an example which uses a WACC of only 6%, hardly compensating investors and lenders for the risks of a dynamic and growing company.
+Hence, the impact on the valuation is that the company’s value becomes overstated.
 See also an example WACC calculation here for a detailed calculation of the discount rate.

 (8) Terminal Value appears overstated

 DCF valuations where nearly all value comes from the terminal value are problematic.
 The main issue is that it’s not that easy to accurately predict cash flows in 5 years.
-Thus the quality of the forecast becomes weaker in the future and thus also the quality of the valuation argumentation becomes weaker if nearly all value comes from the Terminal Value.
+Thus, the quality of the forecast becomes weaker in the future and so does the quality of the valuation argumentation becomes weaker if nearly all value comes from the Terminal Value.
 Also, there must be a very good reason if the other forecast years are way below the cash flow generation capacity than the terminal value.

 Another solution can also be to extend the forecast period to 10 or 20 years instead of using a Terminal Value formula and model the cash flows more careful on a yearly basis.